theobald-software/theobald-software.github.io/content/_en/yunio/transactions.md

 ![transaction-copy-download](/img/content/yunio/transaction-swagger-inspector.png){:class="img-responsive"}

 #### Skip Popups
-When recording a transaction workflow, dynamic popup screens can be displayed by SAP.
+When recording a transaction workflow, SAP can display dynamic popup screens.
 The popup screens can vary depending on input values.<br>
 The input parameter `skipPopups` defines how to handle unexpected popup messages that show up at runtime.<br>